 - Put your (catchy) headline as the subject line of your email and paste the content of the release directly into the body of the email, plus attach it.
 Include photos and/or links to relevant video content if you have them.

-- Remember to bcc email addresses if you’re sending to a number of media contacts at the same time (by far the most efficient way of sending out a release).
+- Remember to bcc email addresses if you’re sending to a number of media contacts at the same time.

 - Newsrooms receive hundreds of media releases in their inboxes everyday.
-Following up with a phone call a day or so after sending out the release (or giving them a heads up before sending it out) can be the difference between getting a story picked up and getting lost in the masses.
+Following up with a phone call (or giving them a heads up before sending it out) can be the difference between getting a story picked up and getting lost in the masses.

 < Back to Media relations